 When installing the cover, you should make sure to follow the manufacturer’s instructions.
 But if the pool cover was improperly installed, don’t worry – there’s a fix for that!
 You could try to adjust the tension.
 You can do this by loosening or tightening the straps that hold the cover in place.
 You may need someone to help you do this so that the cover is evenly tensioned on all sides, or you can check out my article on how to properly install a pool cover.

 If you have an above-ground pool, you can also try placing a board on top of the cover.
 This will help to distribute weight evenly and prevent the cover from sagging.

 Not all pool covers are meant to be pulled tight.
 In fact, many pool covers are meant to have a little bit of slack in them.
 This is because the cover needs to be able to expand and contract as the temperature changes.
 If the cover is too tight, it can put too much stress on the seams and cause them to fail.
 Consult the owner’s manual or manufacturer’s website if you’re unsure how tight your pool cover should be.
 You can also ask a pool professional for help and install your pool cover properly.

 When it comes to pool covers, a little bit of sag is normal.
 But, if your pool cover is sagging more than an inch or two, it’s time to take action.
 By following the tips above, you can prevent your pool cover from sagging and extend its lifespan.

 Need Some Maintenance Help?

 A saggy pool cover is the last thing you want when you want to protect your pool.
 It is not only unsightly, but it also may create mold on the surface of the cover.
-If you do have a sagging pool cover, I have the tips and tricks to fix this issue, from checking the water levels and getting rid of the water on your cover, to properly installing the cover and more.
+If you have a sagging pool cover, follow my tips and tricks to fix this issue, from checking the water levels and getting rid of the water on your cover, properly installing the cover, and more.

 If you have any further questions, contact me.
 I’m happy to help!